 BH: How did you get back to Japan?

 TI: My father was actually a spy for the Japanese army.
 He was a lieutenant colonel, so he was a high-ranking official.
 He was considered a Class-B war criminal.
-He applied to get his rank lowered because China wanted to arrest high-ranking officials.
+He filed to get his rank lowered in a military trial because China wanted to arrest high-ranking officials.
 So the Japanese army lowered his rank to lieutenant in order for him not to be considered a war criminal.
 My father was arrested in Australia.
 He was imprisoned in Australia for six years.
 Afterward, he came back to Japan.

 After my father came back to Japan, the property on which we lived was so big and even included a mountain, so we had enough fruit from the mountain.
 I could also eat the snakes.
 Every day, I had fruit and snakes, so I had enough nutrition.